tliron/prudence/CACHING.md

     <%& 'list.jst' %>

 It is used to insert not a raw file but another representation.
-This means calling the "present" hook, and indeed also calling "construct" and "describe" (see below) if it has them.
+This means calling the "present" hook, and indeed also calling "prepare" and "describe" (see below) if it has them.
 This is useful not just for making your code more modular, but also for creating a more fine-grained caching scheme, because that other representation may also be cached, indeed with its own cache key and cache duration.
 Thus, if many different pages use that same building block they might not have to regenerate it each time.

-Because JST files only have "present" and do not have a "construct", the sugar allows you to optionally add a cache key.
+Because JST files only have "present" and do not have a "prepare", the sugar allows you to optionally add a cache key.
 Note that this is the key for the embedded representation, not the containing one:

-    <%& 'list.jst', 'person.list.' + context.variables.name %>
+    <%& 'list.jst', 'person.list.' + this.variables.name %>

 ### Cache Groups